temet.util

 calcKineticEnergyDensityCGS(dens_code, vel_kms, log=False)

-Calculate kinetic energy density (KE/volume = 1/2 * mv^2 / volume) in ‘cgs’ [K/cm^3] units, inputs: dens_code in code units, vel_kms in physical km/s.
+Calculate kinetic energy density (KE/volume = 1/2 * mv^2 / volume) in ‘cgs’ [K/cm^3] units.

 calcSoundSpeedKmS(u, dens, log=False)